wp-plugins/all-in-one-event-calendar/readme.txt

 Tags: calendar, event, events, ics, ics calendar, ical-feed, ics feed, wordpress ics importer, wordpress ical importer, upcoming events, todo, notes, journal, freebusy, availability, web calendar, web events, webcal, google calendar, ical, iCalendar, all-in-one, ai1ec, google calendar sync, ical sync, events sync, holiday calendar, calendar 2011, events 2011, widget, events widget, upcoming events widget, calendar widget, agenda widget
 Requires at least: 3.1.3
 Tested up to: 3.2.1
-Stable tag: 1.1.3
+Stable tag: 1.2

-An event calendar system with month and agenda views, upcoming events widget, color-coded categories, recurrence, and import/export of .ics feeds.
+An event calendar system with month, week & agenda views, upcoming events widget, color-coded categories, recurrence, and import/export of .ics feeds.

 == Description ==

-Welcome to the [All-in-One Event Calendar Plugin](http://theseednetwork.com/software/all-in-one-event-calendar-wordpress/), from [The Seed Studio](http://theseednetwork.com), a [web development](http://theseednetwork.com) company.
+Welcome to the [All-in-One Event Calendar Plugin](http://theseednetwork.com/software/all-in-one-event-calendar-wordpress/), from [The Seed Network](http://theseednetwork.com/), a web development company.
 The All-in-One Event Calendar is a new way to list your events in WordPress and easily share them with the rest of the world.

-Our new calendar system combines a clean visual design, solid architectural patterns and rigorous testing with a powerful set of features to create the most advanced calendar system available for WordPress and one of the most powerful website calendar systems in the world.
+Our new calendar system combines a clean visual design, solid architectural patterns and a powerful set of features to create the most advanced calendar system available for WordPress.
 Best of all: it’s completely free.

+**New in version 1.2:** A beautifully rendered, scrolling **Week view**!

 = Calendar Features For Users =

 This plugin has many features we hope will prove useful to users, including:

-* Recurring* events
+* **Recurring** events
-* Filtering by event category or tag
+* **Filtering** by event category or tag
-* Easy sharing with Google Calendar, Apple iCal, MS Outlook and any other system that accepts iCalendar (.ics) feeds
+* Easy **sharing** with Google Calendar, Apple iCal, MS Outlook and any other system that accepts iCalendar (.ics) feeds
-* Embedded Google Maps
+* Embedded **Google Maps**
-* Color-coded events based on category
+* **Color-coded** events based on category
-* Event-registration ready
+* **Event-registration** ready
-* Month and agenda views
+* **Month**, **week** and **agenda** views
-* Upcoming Events widget
+* **Upcoming Events** widget
-* Links to filtered calendar views
+* Direct links to **filtered calendar views**

-(* Limited recurrence patterns available in first release.
-Full support to come in the next release.)

 = Features for Website and Blog Owners =